 Keep your jacket dry.
 Avoid wearing your leather jacket in rainy weather.
 If it does get wet, make sure that you hang it out to dry immediately before putting it away.

 Hang your jacket correctly.
 Never leave your jacket folded for a long period of time, as this can encourage creases and cracks in the leather.
 Instead, hang it on a wide, preferably padded hanger in a well ventilated closet — never in the sunlight, as that can quickly discolor the jacket.
 This is particularly important for suede.
+Whatever you do, don’t store your jacket on a wire hanger.
+You’re asking for weird “bumps” in the shoulders.
+After you hang it, don’t shove it into your closet among dozens of other coats.
+Give it some space!

 Use a leather conditioner.
 Leather will always naturally lose some of it moisture, but using a reputable leather conditioner on finished leather can prolong its life.